 Management Actions are described in more detail in Section 6.2.
 Ultimately, the Merced Subbasin GSA Demand Reduction program is the only management action that is directly modeled in the MercedWRM.
-While MIUGSA and TIWD GSA-1 both have programs to manage demands, based on long-term average estimates of consumptive use of groundwater made in the MercedWRM projected conditions scenario, the approach taken by these se-two GSAs do not suggest any associated reduction in demand. demonstrate groundwater use patterns that are in line with the sustainable yield of native groundwater and thus no significant changes in demand are expected.
+While MIUGSA and TIWD GSA-1 both have programs to manage demand, based on long-term average estimates of consumptive use of groundwater made in the MercedWRM projected conditions scenario, the approach taken by these two GSAs do not suggest any associated reduction in demand.

-The Merced Subbasin GSA Demand Reduction program will likely include a variety of methods to reduce demands.
-For the purpose of representing the demand reduction in the MercedWRM, demand reductions are solely represented by lowering groundwater production through reduced agricultural demandacreage.
-The reductions in agricultural demandacreage areis performed separately for each of the GSA's sustainability zones.
-Reductions were calculated based on comparing the long-term average estimate of consumptive use of groundwater to the annual Sustainable Yield and Annual Pumping Allowance established in the GSA's demand reduction program (more details in Section 6.2.26.2.3).
+The Merced Subbasin GSA Demand Reduction program will likely include a variety of methods to reduce demand.
+For the purpose of representing the demand reduction in the MercedWRM, demand reductions are solely represented by lowering groundwater production through reduced agricultural acreage.
+The reduction in agricultural acreage is performed separately for each of the GSA's sustainability zones.
+Reductions were calculated based on comparing the long-term average estimate of consumptive use of groundwater to the annual Sustainable Yield and Annual Pumping Allowance established in the GSA's demand reduction program (more details in Section 6.2.2).
 Demand reductions by sustainability zone are shown in Table 2-21.